ppone/docs/guides/subscription-billing.md

 #### Renewal Date

 The renewal date is the date when the next bill for the subscription is going to be generated.
 Practically speaking, when a subscription renews that means the next invoice in the cycle is built and issued.
+Renewal dates are controlled by you and depend on whether anniversary or calendar billing is used.

+#### Anniversary Billing

+**Anniversary Billing** renews subscriptions on the anniversary of the start date.

+For example, if your customer purchased a monthly subscription on the 9th then they would be billed each month on the 9th.
+Subscriptions use anniversary billing by default.

+#### Calendar Billing

+**Calendar Billing** renews subscriptions on a specific day of the month you choose, instead of the start date.
+On the first invoice we even prorate partial months.

+For example, let's consider a scenario where your customer purchased a monthly subscription on the 9th with calendar billing set to the 1st of the month.
+The first bill would be prorated for the time remaining until the next 1st of the month.
+Future bills will be generated on the 1st of the month for the full amount.

 #### Billing Period